-Internal Quality Score – the metric of support QA and conversation reviews – is undoubtedly the hottest support metrics newcomer of the decade.
+Internal Quality Score is undoubtedly the hottest support metrics newcomer of the decade.
+This metric indicates support QA and conversation review results.
 The newly released Support Quality Benchmark Report by Intercom and Klaus reveals that IQS has officially become one of the leading customer service KPIs.

 At the end of 2020, Intercom and Klaus teamed up to investigate how support teams measure and track the quality of their customer interactions.
-These conversations are usually the only human contact customers will have with the business, so agents play a significant role in portraying the voice and tone of the business.
+These conversations are usually the only human contact customers will have with the business.
+Agents play a significant role in portraying the voice and tone of the business.

 “This year has taught us that when times get tough, retention becomes the new conversion.
 And with customer experience becoming a key differentiator for many consumers, your support team isn’t just fielding questions on the frontline – they have a tangible impact on your company’s bottom line.”
 Senior Manager of Customer Support at Intercom

 The Support Quality Benchmark Report is available for download (for free) here.
 It’s based on a survey conducted among CX professionals from teams of various sizes and industries.